 This will direct you to the ‘Create Custom Snippet’ page, where you can start by typing a name for your code snippet.
 Keep in mind that this name won’t be displayed on the front end and is only used for identification purposes.

-After that, you need to choose ‘PHP Snippet’ as the Code Type from the dropdown menu in the right corner.
+After that, you must choose ‘PHP Snippet’ as the Code Type from the dropdown menu in the right corner.

 Once you have done that, copy and paste the following code into the ‘Code Preview’ box: